seanfisk/diablo2-autohotkey-lib/README.md

 **Old skill for weapon set used when activating a skill which causes a weapon swap.** This can happen because the macros wait slightly to activate the skill after swapping weapons.
 There really isn't a way around this because the game takes a short amount of time to swap weapons, and the same thing would probably happen if you did it manually.
 Just wait slightly longer before using the skill.

-**Keys become unbound when auto-configuring.** This can happen if you have two actions assigned to the same key.
-The action which comes last in the list will take precedence and unbind the earlier action.
-Check your configuration for duplicate keys.

 Is this considered botting?
 ---------------------------